Stephen "tWitch" Boss

 Stephen Laurel "tWitch" Boss (September 29, 1982 – December 13, 2022) was an American freestyle hip hop dancer, choreographer, actor, television producer, and television personality.
 In 2008, he finished in second place on the American version of So You Think You Can Dance (SYTYCD).
 From 2014 to May 2022, he was featured on The Ellen DeGeneres Show as a repeated guest host and he was also a co-executive producer of the program.
-He was featured in Ellen's Game of Games as a sidekick to DeGeneres.
+He was featured in Ellen's Game of Games as a cohost to DeGeneres.
 Between 2018 and 2020, he and his wife, Allison Holker, hosted Disney's Fairy Tale Weddings on Freeform and Disney+.

 Early life

 Boss was born on September 29, 1982, to Connie Boss Alexander and Sandford Rose in Montgomery, Alabama.
 He graduated from Lee High School in 2000 and studied dance performance at Southern Union State Community College in Wadley, Alabama, and Chapman University.

 Career

 In 2003, Boss was a semifinalist on MTV's The Wade Robson Project and a runner-up on the television talent competition Star Search.
 He choreographed routines for South Korean pop/R&B singer Seven and helped train other YG Entertainment artists including Big Bang.
 In 2007, he was an uncredited "flamboyant dancer" in Blades of Glory and a Maybelle's Store Dancer in Hairspray.

 After competing in So You Think You Can Dance, he taught dancing at South County Classical Ballet with fellow finalist Katee Shean.
 On April 30, 2013, he and Allison Holker performed a dance routine on Dancing with the Stars.
 They danced to "Crystallize" which was performed live by Lindsey Stirling.

 Beginning on April 1, 2014, Boss was featured on The Ellen DeGeneres Show as a guest DJ.
 In October 2014, he announced that he had been cast in Magic Mike XXL.
-On August 17, 2020, he became a co-executive producer of Ellen DeGeneres' daytime talk show.
+On August 17, 2020, he became a co-executive producer of Ellen DeGeneres's daytime talk show.

 Boss was cast as Marcel X in the superhero movie Perfectus and later he had a feature role in the movie Ushers.
 He was a member of the dance troupes Breed OCLA and Chill Factor Crew.